wilcas/sex_specific_mQTL/README.md

 # Sex-dependent placental mQTL provide insight into the prenatal origins of childhood-onset traits and diseases

-Code and notebooks corresponding to analysis done in the above titled publication [^1].
+Code and notebooks corresponding to analysis done in the above titled publication [^1]. mQTL summary statistics and related annotations can be found on this [Open Science Framework site](https://osf.io/9r4wf/).

 ## Directory structure
 - [NICHD quality control for DNA methylation and genotyping](./NICHD_all_QC)